vedant-916/savgol/README.md

 # savgol
 # Customized python implementation of savitzky golay filter for multidimensional data points
-You can use this implementation of savgol_filter to smooth n dimensional data, for example , contiguous 3d facial landmarks for each frame extracted from a video
+You can use this implementation of savgol_filter to smooth n dimensional data, for example , contiguous 3d facial landmarks for each frame extracted from a video.
+Call the savgol_filter function and supply it with your data as a list